iamluirio/object-detenction-and-explanation/README.md

 Purpose: Provides a conversational interface that considers visual and textual data, enhancing interaction by adapting responses based on image context.

 **NOTE: The Q&A Generative Chatbot in this project is primarily demonstrated for educational and illustrative purposes**.
 It has been trained with limited resources, so while the construction, implementation, and usage of the chatbot are showcased here, its responses may not reflect the high accuracy of a fully-trained model.
 This module is intended to serve as a learning tool for understanding how image-based question-answering models can be developed and integrated.

+## Project Setup
+For any references to this project, please refer either to the **final model** as a whole or to each individual module as needed.